-- Combine ground pork, ginger, soy sauce and Sake in a small bowl.
+- Combine ground pork, ginger, Shaoxing wine, and soy sauce in a small bowl.
 Mix well and set aside at room temperature to marinate for 10 minutes.
 Add the breadcrumbs and egg.
 Fold until it forms a quite soft paste.
 Add a bit more breadcrumbs if the paste is too runny.
 Do not over-mix.

-- When the ingredients in the soup are cooked through, use a medium-sized spoon to scoop the ground pork, shape it into a ball, and add it into the soup.
+- Use a medium-sized spoon or small cookie scoop to scoop the ground pork, shape it into a ball, and add it into the soup.
 Continue making the rest of the meatballs one at a time, in the same manner.
-Turn to medium heat until the stew starts to boil.
-Turn to lowest heat and simmer, covered, for about 5 minutes, or until meatballs are cooked through but still very soft.
+Cover and simmer for about 5 minutes, or until the meatballs are cooked through but still very soft.
 You can take out a meatball and cut it to check whether it’s cooked.
-Turn off heat immediately.
+Remove the pot from the stove.

-- Pour the stew into serving bowls and garnish with egg yolk, green onion, and sesame seeds.
-Serve hot with rice or bread.
+- Pour the stew into serving bowls and garnish with egg yolk, green onion, and sesame seeds, if using.
+Serve hot with steamed rice.